 C54 black-shell LP with J-card and download of all 12 tracks.
-Each tape also comes with an individual 25x55mm art print included.
-To be released July 21st 2017.
+Each tape also comes with an individual 55x55mm art print included.
+Released July 21st 2017.
 Run of 25.
-10 left in stock.
-Pre-order now.
-Pre-orders will ship on the day of release.
+Just 1 left in stock!

 ULTRAVIOLET’s beauty is everywhere: in Manchester producer Ben Pearson’s pin-drop piano motifs, in his dreamy vocal captures and in his melting chimes.
 So too in his LP’s rich, complex patterning and its aquatic synth-work, wave upon wave of instrumentation seeking unsuccessfully to erode a solidly stoic core.
 ULTRAVIOLET is consequently a strikingly downtempo collection with pronounced mood swings.
 Cutting-edge bliss creates a numbing chemical haze that leads to cinematic vista and fractured collages of found-sound and sun-bleached ambience.
 At the other end of the spectrum, certain tracks forget their meds completely and gets straight to the point with deep and sustained stabs of dirty house.